 Why Businesses Prefer Blockchain Over Traditional Databases

 A significant difference between traditional databases and blockchain is the architecture of the database.
-A standard database stores data in tables and follows a centralized architecture to collect crucial data in a fixed format or fields, whereas a blockchain collects information in groups, known as blocks.
-When the block threshold of storing transactions is reached, it is linked to the previously filled block using hashing SHA-256 mechanism for additional security.
+A standard database stores data in tables and follows a centralized architecture to collect crucial data in a fixed format or fields.
+On the other hand, a blockchain collects information in groups, known as blocks.
+Once the block threshold for storing transactions is attained, the blockchain links it to the previously filled block by utilizing the SHA-256 hashing mechanism, which enhances security and guarantees that the data is stored in a decentralized and distributed manner.
+Furthermore, by using this method, the blockchain can enable more efficient and transparent transactions compared to traditional databases.

 Blockchain guarantees the security and fidelity of the recorded transactions with timestamps stored in the digital ledger and maintains trust between stakeholders without needing a trusted third party.
 On the other hand, traditional databases lack security due to insufficient IT security expertise and require an administrator to function.